CreepNo1C/WindowsGSM.RimworldTogether/README.md

 WindowsGSM Plugin that provides a Rimworld Together Dedicated Server

 # Dedicated server info
-With the latest update there is no to change code anymore, see releases
+With the latest update there is no need to change code anymore, see releases

 ## WindowsGSM Installation:
 1. Download  WindowsGSM https://windowsgsm.com/